bell-boy/bell-boy.github.io/_posts/2024-07-03-implementing-ewc.md

 Compare this to the ~90% global accurcay we had on permuted MNIST.
 So in conclusion, ...it kind of doesn't work.

-## femi, i've never even heard of continual learning
+## Femi, I've never even heard of continual learning

 Yeah, and for good reason.
 For larger models, one might argue it doesn't matter (see [Blessings of Scale](https://gwern.net/scaling-hypothesis#blessings-of-scale)).
 These models are so large and are pre-trained on so much data that they truly do not need continual learning.
 In fact, continual learning doesn't need continual learning!

 Naive Rehersal (just mixing in old training data) beats out *every single continual learning technique we have*![^7] One might argue that the whole field of continual learning is beyond useless.
 It's a collection of researchers working with their hands tied behind their backs and making progress there.
 I would agree for the most part.

-# model pruning
+# Model pruning

 Don't get me wrong, CL techniques cannot work at a large scale, but they admit a useful application, *model pruning*.
 The (diagonal) Fisher Information Matrix allows you to (roughly) see which parameters are are important to performance, and which ones less so.